Tulipa orphanidea: Description

-Tulipa orphanidea is a bulbous perennial reaching 10–20 cm in height.
+Tulipa orphanidea is a bulbous perennial reaching in height.
 Bulbs measure 20–47 x 8–22 mm.
 The stem is glabrous or hairy, and the leaves which vary from 2–7 reach a size of about 20x2 cm, and are green, often with a tinge of red along their edges.
 The stem bears 1–4 globular to star-shaped flowers with copper-red, rarely yellow and red tepals, arranged in two whorls of three.
 The tepals bear a black, sometimes yellow, basal blotch interiorly.
 The outer tepals measure 3–6 × 1–1.8 cm and the inner tepal 3–6 × 1.2–2.1 cm.
 The six stamens are a dark olive colour, 7–12 mm in length.
 The chromosome number is 2n = 36, rarely 24 or 48.

 Taxonomy

 The taxonomy is complex, since it is a variable population.
 It is placed in subgenus Eriostemones, one of four subgenera of Tulipa.
 The species has at various times been treated as a variable taxon with a range of forms, divided into subspecies, including T. o. whittalii, or as a number of different discrete species, including T. bithynica, T. hageri and T. whittallii.